 How Can I Become a Personal Care Assistant (PCA)?

 Explore the career requirements for personal care assistants.
-Learn about the job duties, education requirements, licensure, salary, and job outlook to find out if this is the right career for you.
+Get the facts about the job duties, education requirements, licensure, salary, and job outlook to determine if this is the right career for you.
 Schools offering Medical Assisting degrees can also be found in these popular choices.

 Career Information At a Glance